KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 A TensorFlow implementation of the Single Shot Detector (SSD) for object detection.

 It has been originally published in this research [paper](https://arxiv.org/abs/1512.02325).
-This repository contains a TensorFlow re-implementation inspired by the caffe and tensorflow implementation.
-It implements SSD networks with 7 backbone architectures, including: VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.
+This repository contains a TensorFlow re-implementation of SSD which is inspired by the previous caffe and tensorflow implementations.
+However, this code has clear pipelines for train, test and demo; it is modular that can be extended or be use for new applications; and it support 7 backbone networks.
+The backbone networks includes: VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.